|Students whose first language is not English|

 This is a course for students whose first language is not English.
 It will help you improve your basic grammar before you write your assignments.
 This course covers essential areas of English grammar such as the use of active/passive voice and basic sentence structure to help improve accuracy in your writing.

-This E-Learning course is also available as a taught course during term time.
-Find out more on the information page for the live version of the course.
+This taught course is also available as a self study course on Canvas.
+Find out more on the course's E-Learning page.